LaszloCravensworth/Mission-to-Mars/README.md

 # Mission-to-Mars

+## Overview of Project
-Web scraping using beautifulsoup, flask, mongodb, and python
+&nbsp;&nbsp;&nbsp;In this project I used beautifulsoup, flask, mongodb, and python to scrape data from the internet and store it with mongodb.